PabloArroyo2002/portfolio/README.md

 **Athletics**
 - Portable PSA-based hypoxicator and breathing system for altitude training on the go.
+- Replicate CO2 infusion from PET in PEBA for 3D printed shoe sole prototypes.

 Feel free to ask me about these or other ideas you may want to discuss.